Magisk-Modules-Repo/magisk-drm-disabler/README.md

 If you're on GitHub and want to create a Pull/Merge Request, head to this project's [GitLab repo.](https://gitlab.com/Atrate/magisk-drm-disabler/)

+## READ THIS FIRST

+Some (quite a few) users have reported various breakages due to this module.
+It is not really possible to fix them, since it seems that DRM might be integrated to tightly into some ROMs.
+You have been warned.

 ## Description

 A Magisk module designed to disable DRM (Digital Restrictions Management) completely on Android devices using Magisk, for reasons of security or ethics (see: [Opposing Digital Rights Mismanagement](https://www.gnu.org/philosophy/opposing-drm.en.html) and [Examples of proprietary DRM](https://www.gnu.org/proprietary/proprietary-drm.en.html)).